Pulsejet: Valveless designs

 Valveless pulsejet engines have no moving parts and use only their geometry to control the flow of exhaust out of the engine.
 Valveless pulsejets expel exhaust out of both the intakes and the exhaust, but the majority of the force produced leaves through the wider cross section of the exhaust.
 The larger amount of mass leaving the wider exhaust has more inertia than the backwards flow out of the intake, allowing it to produce a partial vacuum for a fraction of a second after each detonation, reversing the flow of the intake to its proper direction, and therefore ingesting more air and fuel.
 This happens dozens of times per second.

 The valveless pulsejet operates on the same principle as the valved pulsejet, but the 'valve' is the engine's geometry.
 Fuel, as a gas or atomized liquid spray, is either mixed with the air in the intake or directly injected into the combustion chamber.
 Starting the engine usually requires forced air and an ignition source, such as a spark plug, for the fuel-air mix.
 With modern manufactured engine designs, almost any design can be made to be self-starting by providing the engine with fuel and an ignition spark, starting the engine with no compressed air.
 Once running, the engine only requires input of fuel to maintain a self-sustaining combustion cycle.

-The combustion cycle comprises five or six phases depending on the engine: Induction, Compression, (optional) Fuel Injection, Ignition, Combustion, and Exhaust.
+The combustion cycle comprises five or six phases depending on the engine: Induction, Compression, Fuel Injection (optional), Ignition, Combustion, and Exhaust.

 Starting with ignition within the combustion chamber, a high pressure is raised by the combustion of the fuel-air mixture.
-The pressurized gas from combustion cannot exit forward through the one-way intake valve and so exits only to the rear through the exhaust tube.

 The inertial reaction of this gas flow causes the engine to provide thrust, this force being used to propel an airframe or a rotor blade.
 The inertia of the traveling exhaust gas causes a low pressure in the combustion chamber.
 This pressure is less than the inlet pressure (upstream of the one-way valve), and so the induction phase of the cycle begins.